Esri/node-arcgis/source/index.md

 ## `organization`

 > Organizations are the central entities in the ArcGIS platform.
-All users belong to an Organization, even [developer accounts](http://developers.arcgis.com/plans), which have an organization with a single user.
+All users belong to an Organization, even [developer accounts](http://developers.arcgis.com/plans), which belong to an organization with a single user.

 This method is used to retrieve and interact with an Organization within the domains Portal - ArcGIS Online for example has many organizations that can be interacted with.
 An on-premises version of Portal or Server may have fewer, if not just one.